omar-besbes/database-synchronization-app/README.md

 <br>

 If you just want to quickly this system working without needing multiple branch offices, this methods suits your need.
+This will run a single HO and a single BO connected through RabbitMQ broker.

 To get our system up and running, please run this: